alan-turing-institute/vecma_workshop_tutorial/Tutorial.rst

 between the known simulation points in a robust way and provides uncertainty estimates for any predictions that it makes.
 Because it has an uncertainty estimate, it is commonly used in UQ workflows.

 In order to make predictions, we need to fit the model to the data.
-The class has several methods of doing this, but the simplest is to use the maximum marginal likelihood, which is easy to compute for a GP:
+The library supports several methods of doing this, but the simplest is to use the maximum marginal likelihood, which is easy to compute for a GP:

 .. code:: python

    # mogp_emulator code

-   gp.learn_hyperparameters()
+   gp = mogp_emulator.fit_GP_MAP(gp)

 This finds a set of correlations lengths, the hyperparameters of the GP, that maximises the marginal log-likelihood and determines how the GP interpolates between unknown points.
 Once these parameters are